The MTBE Story: How Our Lawyers Fought & Won the First MTBE Lawsuit

 The National Settlement

-Earlier this year, Baron & Budd negotiated a settlement with the bulk of the major oil companies that requires the oil companies to pay a substantial cash settlement to 153 public water providers in 17 states, as well as a number of private well owners.
+In 2008, Baron & Budd negotiated a settlement with the bulk of the major oil companies that requires the oil companies to pay a substantial cash settlement to 153 public water providers in 17 states, as well as a number of private well owners.
 Under the settlement, the oil companies will also provide a well protection plan that will provide for cleanup of any MTBE contamination discovered in the next 30 years.
 The national settlement represents tremendous progress toward holding the oil companies responsible and getting communities the resources they need to clean up America’s public drinking water supplies.
+If you would like to speak with our legal team regarding an MTBE or other water contamination lawsuit, give us a call today or send us an email via the contact page.